Jordan Cameron: Personal life

+Cameron has four children, a son from a previous relationship, and three children with Elin Nordegren, the ex-wife of Tiger Woods (with whom she has two older children).

-Cameron’s sister Brynn played guard on the USC women's basketball team.
-(She also has a child with Matt Leinart and shares custody of two children with NBA Star Blake Griffin.)
+Cameron's older sister Brynn played guard on the USC women's basketball team.
+She has a child with fellow USC athlete Matt Leinart and two children with NBA star Blake Griffin.
 His younger brother Colby was an undrafted free agent quarterback for the Carolina Panthers, but was released before the 2013 NFL season.
 He is also the cousin of former Denver Broncos safety Su'a Cravens.

-He has three sons: one from a previous relationship, and two with Elin Nordegren, the ex-wife of Tiger Woods (with whom she has two older children).
+Cameron has Samoan ancestry and was nominated for the Polynesian Pro Football Player of the Year Award in 2016.